Mintbase/Grants-Program/applications/perun_channels.md

 This involves implementing off-chain signature generation for arbitrary data such that the signatures can be verified on-chain.

 - **Channel abstraction.** Implementing the channel abstraction requires the implementation of the channel core types and the core channel functionality.
-This involves implementing encoding and decoding of channel states off-chain and on-chain, and implementing the communication to the Polkadot Parachain nodes via the Go Substrate RPC client.
+This involves implementing encoding and decoding of channel states off-chain and on-chain, and implementing the communication to the Mintbase Parachain nodes via the Go Substrate RPC client.
 The on-chain logic comprises channel deposit and withdrawal as well as the dispute logic.
 The implementation of the dispute protocol will need particularly extensive testing.

 #### Protocol overview